Information and resources regarding the prevention of opioid and methamphetamine misuse are available at the links described briefly below.

 The first-ever Surgeon General’s Report on Alcohol, Drugs, and Health reviews what we know about substance misuse and how you can use that knowledge to address substance misuse and related consequences.

-List of state community mental health programs and substance abuse services.
+List of state community substance abuse services.

 Alliance for Wisconsin Youth (AWY) brings together coalitions, individuals and resources for a common goal that affects young people through the promotion of positive youth development.
 The goal of preventing substance abuse and behavioral health concerns is supported by over 100 AWY coalition members.
 AWY focuses on enhancing and supporting these coalitions in their prevention efforts and youth development work.

 Formed in 1995, Northwoods Coalition is the largest and oldest coalition dedicated to substance abuse prevention in Wisconsin.
 Over 50 coalitions in northwest Wisconsin, including coalitions from all 11 Tribal Nations, come together to address public health issues related to the use of alcohol, tobacco and other drugs.

 Campaign sponsored by the Wisconsin Department of Justice and Wisconsin Department of Health Services to prevent prescription painkiller abuse in Wisconsin.
 Information and free materials tailored to many different community sectors are available.